BrokenSwing/blog/content/posts/python-profiler.md

 ## Python `profile` and `cProfile` modules

 Python provides two implementations of profilers: `profile` and `cProfile`.
-However it's recommended to use `cPython` because, as the name suggests, it's a C implementation and therefore has less overhead, leading to better results.
+However it's recommended to use `cProfile` because, as the name suggests, it's a C implementation and therefore has less overhead, leading to better results.

 Python approach of profiling is the following: they collect the number of calls to each functions and accumulate the time spent in each of them.
 The profiler then print for each function:
 - the number of calls